TooniOlaniyan/bitbounty/README.md

 Challenge: Understanding how loaders/actions only work within routes.

-Solution: Carefully studied the React Router docs, and optimized data fetching with Promise.all and defer() to reduce load times.
+Solution: Carefully studied the React Router docs, and optimized data fetching with  and defer() and some router 7 docs reccomendation to reduce load times.

 Time Comparisons with Firebase Timestamps